Students must apply via one of the following online application forms:-

 If English is not your first language, please see our English language requirements.

 International students must apply for an Academic Technology Approval Scheme (ATAS) certificate in order to study this course in the UK.
 You must apply for this before we can issue you with a Confirmation of Acceptance for Studies (CAS) which you will need when applying for a visa.
-For more information on how to do this please visit www.gov.uk/guidance/academic-technology-approval-scheme.
+Read more about the ATAS scheme on the gov.uk website.

 The annual, full-time fee for this course is: